simpleinjector/Documentation/source/windowsformsintegration.rst

 Instead of doing constructor injection, there are alternatives.
 The simplest thing is to store the container in the **Program** class and let the default constructors of your form classes request the dependencies it needs..

-The following code snippet is an example of how to register the *Simple Injector* container in the **Program** class:
+The following code snippet is an example of how to register *Simple Injector* container in the **Program** class:

 .. code-block:: c#